franksalomon/franksalomon/README.md

 🎓 I’m currently studying at the University of Zaragoza and the University of the Basque Country

-🔬 My main focus: Time Series Analysis and State-Space Models
+🤖 My main focus: Applying Machine Learning models such as logistic regression, decision trees, and random forest

-🎨 I’m working with ARIMA, SARIMA models, stationarity tests, Kalman Filter
+🔬 Additionally, I work with Time Series Analysis and State-Space Models

-🤖 I also apply Machine Learning models such as logistic regression, decision trees, and random forest
+🎨 I use ARIMA, SARIMA models, stationarity tests, and the Kalman Filter

 ### 📈 Featured Projects